hgot07/openwrt-passpoint/sta/README.md

 Notes:
 - There is no **anonymous_identity** option.
 You may use anonymous identity in the **identity** option.
 - You may use a pair of **client_key** and **priv_key** (key only) instead of the key file in .p12.
 Try .p12 if it does not work.
-- If the server certificate is issued by an intermediate CA, all intermediate certificates need to be added to the CA file (or ca_path directory).
+- If the server certificate is issued by an intermediate CA, all intermediate certificates would be needed in the CA file (or ca_path directory).
 If an intermediate certificate is missing, wpad (wpa_supplicant) may fail in the certificate path validation, hence does the server authentication.